top of page

 Topics

-Year 8 History continues to consider power and control in England, again during a period of intense upheaval and change, with religious unrest, the issue of gender and control, civil war and industrial changes affecting life for people across the nation.
+Year 8 History continues to consider power and control in England, again during a period of intense upheaval and change, with religious unrest, civil war and industrial changes affecting life for people across the nation.
 This year looks at the increasing confidence of the people in challenging the way that England, and later the United Kingdom, was governed and controlled, and the efforts of the people to eventually bring those in power to account for their actions.

 Students learn to further develop their writing skills, creating extended written pieces that are organised and well formulated, with clear and well supported judgements.
-Students begin to hone their source analysis skills, extracting information from contemporary source material and evaluation its provenance.
-Students begin to compare sources to reached balanced and considered conclusions about historical events.
+Students begin to hone their source analysis skills, extracting information from contemporary source material and evaluate its provenance.
+Students begin to compare sources to reach balanced and considered conclusions about historical events.

 What will students learn in Year 9?